the-quantclub-iitbhu/Algorithmic_Trading_Strategies/Pairs_Trading.md

 ## Usage

-1. Install the required Python libraries.
+1. Install necessary Python libraries.
-2. Run the provided Python script to execute the pairs trading strategy.
+2. Execute the provided Python script to implement the pairs trading strategy.
-3. Adjust parameters such as window sizes, threshold values, and stop-loss levels as needed.
+3. Adjust parameters such as window sizes, threshold values, and stop-loss levels according to preference.
-4. Monitor the PnL and adjust the strategy accordingly.
+4. Monitor PnL and tweak the strategy as necessary.

 ## Disclaimer